 Troubleshooting

-Diagnose and fix common mod_pagespeed 1.1 issues.
-Missing response headers, broken pages, 404 errors on optimized resources, cache problems, and debugging.
+Diagnose and fix common mod_pagespeed 1.15 issues.
+Missing response headers, broken pages, 404 errors on optimized resources, cache problems, debugging, and reading .pagespeed.
+URLs and data-pagespeed-url-hash markers.

 No X-Mod-Pagespeed or X-Page-Speed header